https://engineering.pacific.edu/engineering/academics/MSES

 MECH 140.
 Engineering Design/Senior Project I. 4 Units.

 This course discusses methods of initiating, planning, conceptualizing, and configuring engineering designs.
 The student uses these methods to develop an engineering design for a product or process that involves mechanical engineering.
-Product realization methods, project management, materials selection, manufacturing for designers, guided iteration, communication skills, economics, ethics, liability, and safety issues are put into practice through class activities.
+Product realization methods, project management, materials selection, design thinking, rapid prototyping, manufacturing for designers, guided iteration, communication skills, economics, ethics, liability, and safety issues are put into practice through class activities.
+Prerequisites: Completion of all Fundamental Skills; ENGR 122 with a "C-" or better; and Prerequisite that may be taken concurrently: MECH 120 or MECH 150 with a "C-" or better.

 MECH 141.
 Engineering Design/Senior Project II.
 4 Units.

 Students study heat transfer by conduction in one, two and three dimensions in transient and steady state and heat transfer in extended surfaces.
-Topics include solutions by numerical methods, convection in external and internal flow, free convection, and radiation.
-Prerequisites: ENGR 122, MATH 057, with a "C-" or better.
+Topics include solutions by numerical methods and simulation techniques, convection in external and internal flow, free convection, and radiation.
+Prerequisites: Completion of all Fundamental Skills; ENGR 122 and MATH 057 with a "C-" or better.

 MECH 151.
 Applied Heat Transfer.
 3 Units.